Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-As whelping day gets closer, responsible breeders can, therefore, prepare in advance in case their dog will experience birthing difficulties.
+As whelping day gets closer, responsible breeders can prepare in advance in case their dog experiences birthing difficulties.
 Owners of breeds known for having difficulties whelping naturally (apple head Chihuahuas, Boston terriers, bulldogs, etc.) should make arrangements for an elective cesarean section.

 Difficulties in giving birth in dogs may stem for a variety of reasons.
 Here is some information about dystocia in dogs from veterinarian Dr. Ivana Vukasinovic.

 Dystocia is a professional medical term used to describe a diagnosis of a difficult or abnormal birth.
 The term derives from the Greek words dys (difficult) and tokos (birth).